zhengminhui/zhengminhui.github.io/source/_posts/Build-a-Personal-Blog-With-Hexo.md

 date: 2017-04-09 22:50:50
 ---

-After spending serveral nights working on my personal blog with Hexo, I finished the structure work and deployed it with Github Pages.
-Compare to Wordpress, I think Hexo is more customizable and easizer to handle as a developer.
+After spending several nights working on my personal blog with Hexo, I finished the structure work and deployed it with Github Pages.
+Compare to Wordpress, I think Hexo is more customizable and easier to handle as a developer.
 Hence I'm going to write down this tutorial to help more people who is also interested in building blog with Hexo, as well as summarizing what I have done for now.

 Before we start, you should already be familiar with npm and git operations.
 Besides, make sure that your computer has Node and npm installed locally.